yashlancers/serial_data_capture/README.md

 python3 serial_data_capture.py

-check the serial data dump in csvData folder

-be sure to corrrect the serial port of your sensor in the serial_data_capture python script. i have used ttyUSB0.
+Check the serial data dump in csvData folder.
+The file will be .csv with date and time as file name autocreated.
+Be sure to corrrect the serial port where your sensor is attached with Raspberry Pi 4 or anyother Linux board in the serial_data_capture.py python script. i have used ttyUSB0.